exasol/script-languages/README.md

 Once it is successfully uploaded, it will print the ALTER SESSION statement that can be used to activate the script language container in the database.

-## How to activate the script language container in the database
+## How to activate a script language container in the database

-If you upload the container manually you can generate the ALTER SESSION statement with
+If you uploaded a container manually you can generate the ALTER SESSION statement with

 ```bash
 $ ./exaslct generate-alter-session --flavor-path=flavors/<flavor-name> --bucketfs-name <bucketfs-name> \